-At Waddesdon Manor we are committed to providing an accessible attraction for all, and try to ensure if you have a disability you can enjoy as much as possible while with us.
+At Waddesdon Manor we are committed to providing an accessible attraction for all, and try to ensure everyone can enjoy their visit while with us.
 Accompanying Carers receive free entry.

 At our Welcome Pavilion you can purchase tickets and have your National Trust membership cards scanned.
 Waddesdon staff are on hand if you require help with this process.